 Hartford Housing Authority, Frank Secondo v.
-9710713 Knishkowy, 6/9/00
+9710713 Knishkowy, 6/9/00 Final decision.

-Final decision.
 Judgment for the respondent.
 Held: (1) Entire complaint, as certified, properly before human rights referee, even though commission investigator found no reasonable cause on several of the allegations.
 (2) Because the respondent chose not to re-fill vacant foreman position in 1997, the complainant did not prove that the respondent's failure to promote him to foreman was motivated by his physical disabilities.
 Even if the respondent had filled the position, the complainant was not qualified.
-(3) The respondent did not deny overtime opportunities to the complainant because of his disabilities.
+(3) The respondent did not harass the complainant because of his disabilities.
+(4) The respondent did not deny overtime opportunities to the complainant because of his disabilities.
 (5) The respondent did not unlawfully withhold reasonable accommodations from the complainant.
 For some time, the complainant was able to perform the essential functions of his job without need for reasonable accommodations.
 After a work-related injury, there were no reasonable accommodations that would allow the complainant to perform the essential functions.
 (6) The respondent did not retaliate against the complainant for challenging promotional decisions made in 1995 and 1997.

-City of Hartford, Police Dept., Dana Peterson v.
-0410049. (appeal pending) Austin, 11/14/08
+Hartford Police Dept., City of., Dana Peterson v.
+0410049 Austin, 11/14/08